RootInj3c/OSCP-PwK/Linux/SUID_Bash.md

 gcc -o /tmp/suid /tmp/suid.c
-sudo chmod +x /tmp/suid # execute right sudo chmod +s /tmp/suid # setuid bit
+sudo chmod +x /tmp/suid # execute right sudo chmod +s /tmp/suid # setuid bit mv setuid cp # change name to the expected binary in our example
 ```

 Place it in our $PATH using the command: